Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 119:
 - By RetroAdvance64.
 - [Re-made by the original artist] -- "No idea what i was smoking with the details back in the day".

+ship 120:
+- By Dibbj.
+- What more to love than an evil grin and a fat cannon.

 ship 121:
 - By ML500.